bwRavencl/ControllerBuddy-Pages/index.md

         Secondly, it is intended as a guide to **ControllerBuddy**, an advanced open-source game controller mapping software developed by the author of this document.
   - title: What is ControllerBuddy?
     content: |
-        ControllerBuddy is a highly advanced gamepad mapping software that supports the creation of input profiles for complex target applications such as flight simulators.
+        ControllerBuddy is a powerful and flexible gamepad mapping tool designed for creating custom input profiles for demanding applications like flight simulators.

-        In addition to simply mapping the buttons and axes of a physical game controller to keyboard and mouse input, ControllerBuddy also supports sending input commands to a virtual joystick, which for Windows is provided by the awesome vJoy device driver created by Shaul Eizikovich.
+        It goes far beyond the basic button and axis remapping offered by many other gamepad mapping tools.
+In addition to translating gamepad input into keyboard and mouse actions, ControllerBuddy can also send input to a virtual joystick device - using vJoy on Windows or uinput on Linux.

-        ControllerBuddy's goal is to allow the user to control target applications using only a gamepad, without ever having to reach for a keyboard or mouse.
+        The core goal of ControllerBuddy is to let you control any flight simulator entirely with a gamepad, so you never have to reach for a keyboard or mouse during gameplay.
+  - title: What problems does ControllerBuddy solve?
+    content: |
+      - It enables you to use a gamepad to control flight simulators, even if the simulator doesn't natively support gamepads.
+      - For simulators that only offer limited or no customization of gamepad inputs, ControllerBuddy lets you create fully customized input profiles, giving you complete control over how your gamepad behaves.
   - title: How do you define 'gamepad'?
     content: |
         A game controller as used by current generation gaming consoles, with two analog sticks, a D-Pad, a number of face buttons, two triggers and two shoulder buttons.